-The UFS MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
-The GFS data can be provided in two formats: NEMSIO or GRIB2.
-Both types of files can be obtained from the NCEI website.
+The MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
+The GFS data can be provided in three formats: NEMSIO, netCDF, or GRIB2.

-• NEMSIO
+NEMSIO